xuawai/xuawai.github.io/_posts/2017-12-26-chapter-13--text-classification-and-naive-bayes.md

 ---
 {% include JB/setup %}

-* **standing queries:** A standing query is like any other query except that it is periodically executed on a collection to which new documents are incre- mentally added over time.
+* **standing queries:** A standing query is like any other query except that it is periodically executed on a collection to which new documents are incrementally added over time.
 * The classification task is called text classification, text categorization, topic classification, or topic spotting.
 * **Topic-specific or vertical search:** Vertical search engines restrict searches to a particular topic. **e.g.,** the query `computer science` on a vertical search engine for the topic `China` will return a list of Chinese computer science departments with higher precision and recall than the query `computer science China` on a general purpose search engine.
 * Apart from manual classification and hand-crafted rules, there is a third approach to text classification, namely, machine learning-based text classification.